Mappalachia/Commonwealth_Cartography/Developer_Guides/IconExtraction.md

 This should now populate a `sprites` folder filled with around 50 sub-folders all prefixed "DefineSprite".<br/>
 <br/>
 Repeat the above again but for the file `Pipboy_MapPage.swf`.
 This will overwrite some but not all of the previously extracted icons.<br/>
-Deleted the extracted folder `DefineSprite_69_MetroMarker` as this conflicts with the correct version of the Metro marker.
+Delete the extracted folder `DefineSprite_69_MetroMarker` as this conflicts with the correct version of the Metro marker.

 ## MapIconProcessor